 By subscribing to the HCoC, members voluntarily commit themselves politically to provide pre-launch notifications (PLNs) on ballistic missile and space-launch vehicle launches (SLVs) and test flights.
 Subscribing States also commit themselves to submit an annual declaration (AD) of their country’s policies on ballistic missiles and space-launch vehicles.

 Since the signing and entering into force of the politically-binding HCOC in November 2002 in The Hague (Netherlands) the number of signatories has increased from 96 to 137.
 Austria signed the HCOC in 2002.

 As agreed by the conference in The Hague, Austria serves as the Immediate Central Contact (Executive Secretariat) and therefore coordinates the information exchange within the HCOC framework.
 In 2011 a new HCOC website was created with EU financing (www.hcoc.at).

 The link between the UN and the HCOC, a multilateral code negotiated outside the context of the United Nation System, is established with the Resolutions regarding the HCOC that were adopted during the 59th, 60th, 63th, 65th, 67th and the 69th UN-General Assemblies in New York

-Since the entry into force of the HCoC in November 2002, annual Regular Meetings of Subscribing States to the HCOC (annual conferences) are held in Vienna.
-The 13th Regular Meeting took place from 29 May to 30 May 2014 under the chairmanship of Peru.
-The 14th Regular Meeting is scheduled from 28 May to 29 May 2015 under the chairmanship of Canada.
+Since the entry into force of the HCoC in November 2002, annual Regular Meetings of Subscribing States to the HCoC (annual conferences) are held in Vienna.
+The 14th Regular Meeting took place from 28 May to 29 May 2015 under the chairmanship of Canada.
+The 15th Regular Meeting is scheduled from 2 June to 3 June 2016.